GRCDEV/ArduSim/help/setup.md

 ## SITL setup in Windows

 The next steps must be followed in order to compile a multicopter.
-Alternatively you can follow the instructions included in the [official web](http://ardupilot.org/dev/docs/sitl-native-on-windows.html), possibly more updated, but it is not necessary to install JSBSim simulator as suggested there, to the correct functioning of ArduSim.
+Alternatively you can follow the instructions included in the [official web page](http://ardupilot.org/dev/docs/sitl-native-on-windows.html), possibly more updated, but it suggest to install JSBSim simulator that is not needed for the correct functioning of ArduSim.
 This is the reason why we suggest to not use the script mentioned in the web page to install SITL, it is better to do it manually.

 1. Install [Java](https://www.java.com/es/download/) if not present.

 2. MAVProxy.
-[Download](http://firmware.ardupilot.org/Tools/MAVProxy/MAVProxySetup-latest.exe) and install with default configuration options.
+[Download](http://firmware.ardupilot.org/Tools/MAVProxy/MAVProxySetup-latest.exe) and install it with the default configuration options.
 This application is required for arducopter compilation and will no longer be used.

 3. Cygwin.
-Linux type command line emulator that enables us to compile the multicopter.
+It is a Linux type command line emulator that enables us to compile the multicopter.

-    1. Download and run Cygwin [64-bit](https://cygwin.com/setup-x86_64.exe) or [32 bit](https://cygwin.com/setup-x86.exe) installer.
-Accept all the prompts (including default file locations) until you reach the Select Packages dialog.
+    1. Download and run Cygwin [64-bit](https://cygwin.com/setup-x86_64.exe) or [32 bit](https://cygwin.com/setup-x86.exe) installer and accept all the prompts (including default file locations) until you reach the Select Packages dialog.
 There, with a left clic select the packages listed below (search for each one using the text in the "Name" field):

         Name | Category/Name/Description
         --- | ---